rameezh88/SymptomTracker/README.md

 There is a progress bar at the top that shows the progress.

 Animations have been added to most components as specified in the case study.

+## Potential Improvements

+1. Better handling of keyboard events in relation to the animations.
+The animations are jittery sometimes on Android when the keyboard hides.
+2. Usage of `redux` or `mobx` for state management and persisting of the symptom data.
+3. Better UI design and fonts.
+4. Better animation for the date-picker dialog.
+5. Better handling of the default date and time.
+Now the time defaults to `00:00` at times.
+6. Better handling of keyboard buttons in relation to next button in the symptom tracker.
+For example, the keyboard "done" button would take you to the next step.

+## Future Features

+1. Ability to edit and delete a symptoms, which could be done using the list items in the home screen.
+Preferably by adding a swipe-left-to-reveal feature to show the corresponding "edit" and "delete" buttons.
+2. Integration with an API to with CRUD capabilities.